safe-global/safe-docs/pages/sdk-protocol-kit/guides/safe-signatures.md

 In the example we just saw, we used the `protocol-kit` utilities to create and compose a signature for executing a transaction with Safe.
 This process can be done entirely on-chain without the need for any external service.
 However, in a real-world application, you would typically gather signatures from multiple Ethereum addresses, wallets, ... and private keys belonging to different users.
 To handle this, you can either develop your own system (such as an API or services) to store each signature before sending it to the blockchain (although we don't recommend it 😰), or you can utilize Safe services for this purpose.

-We have already deployed Safe services on the main chains.
+We've already deployed Safe services on the main chains.
 More information can be found in:

 - [~Safe Core API documentation~](https://docs.safe.global/safe-core-api/supported-networks).
 - [~Safe Transaction Service~](https://docs.safe.global/safe-core-api/service-architecture/safe-transaction-service)
 - [~Transaction Service Swagger~](https://safe-transaction-mainnet.safe.global/)

 You can use the API directly to gather signatures.
-Alternatively, you can use the `api-kit` package, which utilizes the transaction service.
+Alternatively, you can use the `api-kit` package, which uses the Transaction Service.
 With the kit, you can propose transactions and add signatures to existing ones before executing them.

 How can we do that?
 In the previous steps we instantiated the `protocol-kit` and created a transaction using the `createTransaction()` method.
 In order to start gathering the signatures using our services we need:

 - A calculated safe transaction hash.
-We used this hash as a reference (id) for requesting data in the transaction service
+We used this hash as a reference (id) for requesting data in the Transaction Service
 - The signature.
 Can be calculated in the same way as in the previous steps.

 ```typescript